anas2479/bash-mirror/README.md

 # About This Repo

-I wanted to better learn JS and the terminal, so I decided what better way to do that than by creating a fake terminal in vanilla js.
-It's not an actual CLI or terminal, but it pretends to be and act like one.
+I wanted to better learn JS and bash, so I decided what better way to do that than by creating a fake bash in vanilla js.
+It's not an actual CLI or bash, but it pretends to be and act like one.